-In the next Section we present the AOUP model in the case of a single particle and recall the main results concerning the steady distribution function which have been obtained in the framework of the UCNA.
-In Section III we illustrate the phenomenology of the AOUP in the presence of a bistable potential when the amplitude of the active force and the persistence time are large.
-One observes that basically there exists three different spatial regions: the majority of the particles belong to the first two regions located around one the two minima and the remaining particles occupy the third region, the one between the minima.
-Intrestingly, the velocity distribution function in the first two regions has a Gaussian form, whereas in the third region the velocity distribution acquires a bimodal shape.
-In Section IV we present a theoretical analysis of the model and explain the bimodal behavior and in Section V we briefly discuss the connection between the form of the distribution function and the energetics of the model.
-Finally, in Section VI we draw the conclusions.
+In Sec.
+II, we present the AOUP model in the case of a single particle and recall the main results concerning the steady distribution function which have been obtained in the framework of the UCNA.
+In Sec.
+III, we illustrate the phenomenology of the AOUP in the presence of a bistable potential when the amplitude of the active force and the persistence time are large.
+One observes that basically, there exist three different spatial regions: the majority of the particles belong to the first two regions located around one of the two minima, and the remaining particles occupy the third region, the one between the minima.
+Interestingly, the velocity distribution function in the first two regions has a Gaussian form, whereas in the third region the velocity distribution acquires a bimodal shape.
+In Sec.
+IV, we present a theoretical analysis of the model and explain the bimodal behavior, and in Sec.
+V, we briefly discuss the connection between the form of the distribution function and the energetics of the model.
+Finally, in Sec.
+VI, we draw the conclusions.